 Research and development costs required to complete projects during the normal course of business are immediately expensed to the income statement.
 Development costs incurred in developing assets for ongoing use in the business are assessed for capitalisation against the criteria of FRS 102.
 Where such assets meet the required criteria, they are capitalised and amortised over their estimated useful lives.

-Fixed asset investments
+Fixed asset investments including subsidiaries

-Investments in subsidiary undertakings are recognised initially at fair value which is normally the transaction price (including transaction costs).
+Fixed asset investments are recognised initially at fair value which is normally the transaction price (including transaction costs).
 Subsequently, they are measured at cost less any provision for impairment.